Depression & Suicide Prevention

 If you are having thoughts about harming yourself or others, call 911 or go to the nearest emergency room immediately.

-If you are having thoughts of suicide on campus, go to the Campus Police Office immediately
+If you are having thoughts of suicide and want to connect with campus resources go to the Campus Police Office or call 434.961.5398 to reach a trained staff member.

 HOW TO RECOGNIZE RISK FACTORS FOR SUICIDE IN OTHERS